Fred Harvey Company: Company growth and relationship with AT&SF

 Before the inclusion of dining cars in passenger trains became common practice, a rail passenger's only option for meal service in transit was to patronize one of the roadhouses often located near the railroad's water stops.
-At its worst, fare could be as poor as only rancid meat, cold beans, and week-old coffee.
+At its worst, fare could be as poor as sometimes rancid meat, cold beans, and sometimes week-old coffee.
 If passengers lacked time for meals, they could purchase overpriced sandwiches and fruit on the train platform or the cars.
 Such poor conditions contributed to making westward travel generally unpleasant at the time.

 The subsequent growth and development of the Fred Harvey Company was closely related to that of AT&SF.
 Under the terms of an oral agreement, Harvey opened his first depot restaurant in Topeka, Kansas, in January 1876.
 Railroad officials and passengers alike were impressed with Fred Harvey's strict standards for high quality food and first class service.
 Before opening the Topeka restaurant, Harvey ordered entirely new silverware, stemware, and dishes.
 As a result, AT&SF entered into subsequent contracts with Harvey wherein he was given unlimited funds to set up a series of what were dubbed "eating houses" along most of the route.
 At more prominent locations, these eating houses evolved into hotels, many of which survive today, such as La Posada in Winslow, Arizona.
-By the late 1880s, there was a Fred Harvey dining facility located every 100 miles along the AT&SF, The interval in which its trains needed to refuel and load water.
+By the late 1880s, there was a Fred Harvey dining facility located every 100 miles along the AT&SF, the interval in which its trains needed to refuel and load water.